BerenMillidge/BerenMillidge.github.io/_posts/2026-05-31-Thermopylae.md

 By the word of this traitor,
 They found the hidden pass.
-And quietly by night there marched,
+Quietly by night there marched
 most of the Persian mass.

 Leonidas woke surrounded,